At Aurigny, we have been working hard to ensure your journey is as safe as possible, allowing you to fly with confidence.

 The Coronavirus refund policy is applicable to flight bookings that have been cancelled by Aurigny.

 Tickets booked since the restrictions on essential travel came into effect, for travel on the Southampton lifeline links, are subject to normal terms and conditions of the ticket - change fees and fare differences are payable, and tickets are non-refundable (except Flexible tickets).

-Following latest advice, all services to/from Guernsey until 31 August 2020 are cancelled, with the exception of the weekday service between Guernsey and Southampton, and a limited service between Guernsey and Alderney.
+Following latest advice, all services to/from Guernsey until 01 November 2020 are cancelled, with the exception of services between Guernsey and Southampton, and between Guernsey and Alderney.